 It’s important to note that when you purchase stock directly through a company, you may be required to make a minimum investment between $25 to $500, depending on the corporation’s policies and the price of each individual share.

 If you don’t want to make a minimum investment or the stock you’re looking to purchase is not currently offering direct purchase options, you’ll need to open an account with a brokerage firm to facilitate purchases for you.
 There are a large number of brokerage firms operating online, each with their own set of minimum account balances, commissions, fees, and research tools.
-To learn more about choosing a stockbroker, take a look at our summarization of the best brokers currently online.
+To learn more about choosing a stockbroker, take a look at our review of the best brokers currently online.

 After you’ve opened an account with your broker’s help, you can request a buy through your brokerage firm’s website or mobile platform.
 Your broker will facilitate the transaction and you’ll become a partial owner of the corporation whose stock you’ve bought.